raspberryfield/Project-Y/Docker/Y-Images/readme.md

-# Info about Z-Images
+# Info about Y-Images
-In this folder are all the custom images for Z-Project BI-platform.
+In this folder are all the custom images for Project-Y BI-platform.
+Build the images with the Project-Y GUI.

-You must build each image individually, locally.
 Instructions along with useful information is provided in each folder in respectively *readme.md* file.